-The lecturer of a course is responsible for making the necessary announcements according to the stipulations of the Statutes governing university studies.
+The lecturer of a course is responsible for making the necessary announcements according to the section of the University's Statutes governing university studies.

 (2) Content of examinations

 The examination content relevant to preparing and holding examinations must be in line with the required number of ECTS credits.